Cooper (artist)

 Cooper (stylized as COOPER; born Brian Cooper, 1976) is an American artist known for sculptures and assemblages He lives and works in Alaska.

 Early life

 Cooper was born and raised in Miami, Florida.
 He changed his name to a mononymous title in all capital letters in 1993.
+Graduated from the New World School of the Arts in 1995, received a BFA from the Pratt Institute in 1997, and an MFA from the University of Alabama, Tuscaloosa in 1999.